Animadversio/Animadversio.github.io/_academic_notes/Note on Visual Attention.md

 ======
 From Christofer Koch 2013 Lecture Visual Attention and Consciousness

+In nature language Attention refers to a few

 **Selective attention** is different from general attention ---- arousal.

 * Has capacity, comes with a cost.
 It's selective!